seapagan/fastapi-template/CONTRIBUTING.md

 We are using [pytest](https://docs.pytest.org/) for testing.

-If you add any new features, please add tests for them.
+If you add any new features, **please add tests for them**.
 This will help us to ensure that the code is working as expected and will prevent any regressions.

-GitHub Actions will run the tests on every commit and PR, **failing tests will block the PR from being merged**.
+GitHub Actions will run the tests on every commit and PR, **failing tests will block the PR from being merged**, as will any major drop in test coverage.

 There is a task set up to run tests: